gwu-libraries/sfm-ui/_posts/2016-04-26-weibo-api-guide.md

 In addition to these basic rules, I highly recommend that you increase the number of registered users of your app.
 The number of users needed depends on which API level you are trying to apply for.
 Next, follow the section of `How to apply` in the official guide.
 Weibo will generally respond to your application in one or two business days.
-If approved, follow [this section](#3-get-access-token) to re-generate your access token.
+If approved, go back to [the section that describes how to get an access token](#3-get-access-token) to re-generate your access token.

 ## 6. Accessing Weibo Search in SFM
 [Social Feed Manager]({{ site.github.url }}) includes a collection type that uses the Weibo Search API.
 As stated in Weibo's API documentation, it only returns the recent 200 Weibos matching a topic search.